pereznetworks/WeatherX/README.md

 - STEPS
   - I: Recheck and complete all project requirements
   - II: Recheck and complete all project exceed requirements
-  - III: Finish ToDo item # 1
+  - III: Finish ToDo items 1 -3
-  - IV: Finish ToDo item # 2 - Publish and GO-LIVE
+  - IV: Finish ToDo item # 4 - Publish and GO-LIVE
   - V: Finish Documentation and Submit project

 # To Do: